guilfoyles1/cps491_TurtleUpGame/README.md

 ## 📈 Current Development Progress

 ### Implemented:
-- Player movement (WASD, arrow keys, click-to-move, double-click-to-run)
+- Player movement (WASD, arrow keys, click-to-move, hold-to-move for swimming)
-- Trash collection and inventory tracking
+- Trash collection, inventory tracking and scoring logic
 - Minimap, camera follow system, pause/settings menu
 - Day-night cycle and animated environmental elements
 - Updated main menu with new visuals, logo, and parallax design
 - Trash bin logic with item tagging and sorting response
 - Slot icon feedback for correct/incorrect sorting
 - Initial deployment to GitHub Pages (WebGL)
+- Merged Level 1 (Team 2) and Level 2 (Team 1) into one Unity project

 ### In Progress:
 - UI polish and visual feedback improvements
-- Timer mechanic and simplified scoring logic
-- Cross-team scene integration for Level 1 and Level 2
-- Tutorial menu and pop-up overlays
-- Character customization refinement
+- Scene transition script for level switching
+- Final pass on tutorial menu, overlays, and accessibility elements
+- Finalizing all documentation and crediting for handoff

 ### Upcoming:
-- Final trash sorting logic and educational overlays
-- Client review and testing
 - Public deployment *(via GitHub Pages and/or iframe on TurtleUp.org)*
-- Finalizing documentation for Capstone handoff
+- Final presentation

 ---